old-jekyll-templates/Twenty-Jekyll-Theme/_texts/pulled-pork.md

 * 1 red onion
 * 1 punnet cherry tomatoes, halved
 * Finely diced jalapenos (as much as you can handle)
-* Handful of fresh corriander leaves, chopped
+* Handful of fresh coriander leaves, chopped
 * Juice of 1/2 lemon

 ### Method